surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate column with Pivot Offset

-For Instance, to look at the quantity_sum difference by each month for specific customer then select customer_id,add pivot to  month.
+For Instance, to look at the quantity_sum difference by each month for specific customer then select customer_id, add pivot to  month.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/cfd94b0b9fe7b31888a3c426882590bae7914fc4/images/pivot_offset.png)